arrdem/pascal/README.md

 with explicit values are created.
 Note that constants are typed to be refs to these generated variables rather than hold the value in and of themselves.

+## Source code
+The source for this project is located under src/, the following is a quick list of file names and rough descriptions.

+### src/me/arrdem/pascal.clj
+Contains the main method & formatting code

+### src/me/arrdem/pascal/grammar.clj
+Defines the grammar of pascal in terms of tokens, I'm proud to say that this grammar was programaticly generated using the latest build of the sad toolkit which I posted on the piazza page some time ago.

+### src/me/arrdem/pascal/semantics.clj
+Defines a large number of semantic transformations on the grammar which the grammar file defines, used to generate the IR which is pretty-printed and to incur side-effects such as symbol table manipulation.

+### src/me/arrdem/pascal/lexer.clj
+Defines the lexer in terms of some transforms atop the tokens defined in

+### src/me/arrdem/pascal/tokens.clj
+Defines the basic tokens for the pascal lexer.
+Via a macro in util, also defines rules used by the grammar for matching these tokens.

+### src/me/arrdem/pascal/util.clj
+Holding pen for code with no better home as of yet

+### src/me/arrde/pascal/symtab.clj
+Defines the symbol table and the various legal operations therupon such as install! and search.

 ## License

 Copyright © 2013 Reid "arrdem" McKenzie